sandesh-m13/sap-fiori-config-rpa-tools/README.md

 - `PageAdditionToSpace.json` — assign/add a Page to a Space

 See `web/README.md` for usage notes and any prerequisites.

-### `gui/`
-GUI-oriented step notes for Business catalog-related activities:
-- `CatalogCreation.txt` — steps for creating a business catalog
-- `AppAdditionToCatalog.txt` — steps for adding an app to a catalog

-See `gui/README.md` for context and how these steps map to your automation flow.

 ## Repository structure